 The village of Kreischerville reflects many common developmental patterns of industrial communities during the mid- and late nineteenth century.
 Balthasar Kreischer located his works near both the essential raw material, fire clay, and water transportation.
 He then began to solve the housing problem with the construction of two tenement buildings which had small apartments for families; in building that type of structure, Kreischer was following the generally accepted practice of providing multiple dwellings for workers.
-Bv building housing, Kreischer stabilized his workforce and extended his control over both the workers and the physical setting.
+Bv building housing.
+Kreischer stabilized his workforce and extended his control over both the workers and the physical setting.
 The construction of double, or semi-detached, houses, rather than more tenements, on Androvette and Kreischer Streets reflected the evolving standards for working-class housing.
 The construction by Peter Androvette of the double houses on the east side of Kreischer Street, including Nos.
-75-77, (which were nearly identical to those built by the Kreischer firm on the opposite side of the street) reflects both the lack of total control that the Kreischer family had over the village and also the physical character of a company town that Androvette chose to further.
-During the 1880s and 1890s, more house lots were sold by the Kreischer firm, Peter Androvette, and others, and the village approached its peak of physical development.
-Ironically, not until Peter Androvette purchased the Kreischer firm assets in 1899, did Kreischerville most approach a standard company town with one truly dominant property owner; however, by that time, more residents owned their homes, and many were traveling outside of the village to work in nearby industries.
-The separate identity of the village was maintained, even after the influence of the Kreischer works waned, by the influx of Hungarian immigrants during the 1890s and early twentieth century.
+81-83, (which were nearly identical to those built by the Kreischer firm on the opposite side of the street) reflects both the lack of total control that the Kreischer family had over the village and also the physical character of a company town that Androvette chose to further.
+During the 1880s and 1890s, more house lots were sold by the Kreischer firm, Peter Androvette, and others, and the village

-No. 75-77 Kreischer Street
+No. 81-83 Kreischer Street

 Around 1890 the double house at Nos.
-75-77 Kreischer Street, along with three identical structures, was erected for Peter Androvette.
+71-73 Kreischer Street, along with three identical structures, was erected for Peter Androvette.
 Each structure was located near the center of its lot and the occupants shared an outhouse located at the rear, in the standard arrangement adopted for the double houses in Kreischerville.
 The double houses on Kreischer Street, though close to the brick works to the south, were separated from them by the Cutting property and Topper's Creek, which may have fed the large, shallow pond (or reservoir) created by the late 1890s on the east side of the street.